 Removing an attached tick as soon as possible can help to reduce your risk of getting Lyme disease.
 It can take 36 to 48 hours for an attached tick to transmit enough of the Lyme disease bacterium to cause an infection.
 To remove a tick:

 Do not crush the tick in your fingers.
 Dispose of the tick properly by:

 Even if you don’t think you’ve been bitten by a tick, be on the lookout for early symptoms of the tick-borne disease, particularly in the summer and if you’ve been in a potential tick habitat.
 The most common symptom is an odd rash that may appear like a bull’s-eye pattern, as well as a fever and other flu-like symptoms

 If you think you might have Lyme disease, getting tested is the best way to know sure.
-The Everlywell Lyme disease test offers a convenient means of determining your health in the comfort of your own home.
+The Everlywell Lyme Disease Test offers a convenient means of determining whether you may have Lyme disease.
 If your results come back positive, we can connect you with a care coordinator to walk you through the next steps for a clinical diagnosis and treatment.